32 BEST Things To Do In Kauai 2023

 As mentioned above, Kauai’s Na Pali Coast is incredibly famous, boasting some of the most beautiful scenery in the entire world.

-There are many ways to explore the Na Pali Coast, but above all, the best way to see this craggy coast is by boat.
+There are many ways to explore the Na Pali Coast, but above all, the most perfect way to see this craggy coast is by boat.

 With plenty of sailing companies to choose from, you won’t need to worry about securing your spot on a Na Pali Coast cruise.
 They run periodically throughout the day and each company offers something different.

-While you can take a boat tour to the Na Pali Coast for lunch and snorkeling, you can also opt to sail the seas in the evening for a sunset dinner cruise.
+While you can take a boat trip to the Na Pali Coast for lunch and snorkeling, you can also opt to sail the seas in the evening for a sunset dinner cruise.

-Before you select a tour company, we recommend checking out the Na Pali Sunset & Sightsee Dinner Cruise.
+👉 Before you select a tour company, just know that we absolutely LOVED this one –> Na Pali Sunset & Sightsee Dinner Cruise.

 This is the boat tour we took during our time in Kauai and we thoroughly enjoyed every second of it.
 Although we didn’t see any sea life, the dinner and the views were beyond belief.

 Note: If you are prone to seasickness, be sure to take some Dramamine before the boat takes off.
-Many passengers tend to get sick, but the captains are great about keeping it on the down-low as to not spoil anyone else’s time.
+Many passengers tend to get sick, but the captains are great about keeping it on the down low so as not to spoil anyone else’s time.

 You should also know that you will likely get very wet during your boat ride, so wear clothes that you don’t mind getting soaked.